GJYFCJB/msdscript/README.md

 ## MSDScript Description

 The MSDScript is a programming language interpreter implemented by C++.
 It has some basic features like JavaScript and we can execute it through command line.

-Below are some features:
+### Features:

 Addition
 Multiplication